 Banner blindness is a serious issue for advertisers because no one wants to shell out advertising dollars on ads that get ignored.
 By providing value, serving relevant ads, and following each strategy mentioned above, you can overcome ad blindness.

 Avoiding ad fatigue and blindness is only one piece of the puzzle, though.
 Once you get people to notice and click-through your ad, you must provide them with what the ad promised and convert them quickly before they bounce.
-The only way to do this is with a dedicated post-click experience for each offer.
+The only way to do this is with a dedicated post-click landing page for each offer.

 See how to create unique experiences personalized for every audience with an Instpage Personalization demo here.